Techne3/webapi-iii-guided/notes.md

-# Middleware
+# Middleware Notes

-# Jargon Lingo
+## Jargon

 Separation of Concerns.

-- we do NOT write code for the computer, code is a communication device, a way to reveal our intentions to the next developer
+_we do NOT write code for the computer, code is a communication device, a way to reveal our intentions to the next developer_
-- optimize for readability

-** Everythng is Middleware
+_optimize for readability_

+**EVERYTHING IS MIDDLEWARE!!**

+Well, almost everything :-)

 ## Types (based on how we got it or who built it)

-- built-in: includes with express ex: `express.json()`
+- built-in: included with express. ex: `express.json()`
 - third party: must be installed from `npm`
-- custom: we code this!
+- custom: we code these!!

-## Types (based on how  it's used)
+## Types (based on how it's being used)

 - global: runs on every request
--
+- local: used for a set of routes only.

-Order matters, it goes top to bottom, and left to right
+Order matters, it goes top to bottom and left to right.

+write a middleware function that logs the HTTP method and the URL visited by the client

+should log to the console something that looks like this: `GET /` or `GET /api/hubs`